 Royal Oaks Caddie Program

 The caddie program is open to children of members and non-members over the age of 14.
 All caddies must complete an official training session.
 It's a great opportunity to earn summer money and see if you are interested in becoming an Evans Scholar.
 Royal Oaks Country Club is seeking freshman in high school with strong academics and work ethic.
 Golf skills are not required to become a caddie.
 Three caddies from Royal Oaks have been awarded the Evans Scholarship which is a full ride to an affiliated University.
 Congratulations to Zach Peros - University of Washington, Tony Cole and Tevon Phomphakdy - University of Oregon!

-Please contact Assistant Golf Professional, Eric Sjogren for more information
+Please contact Assistant Golf Professional, Nick Huff for more information.

 Scholar Athlete Program